peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 ```bash
 python -m venv .venv && echo ".venv" >> .gitignore
 ```
-Activate the newly created virtual environment
+Activate the newly created virtual environment:
 ```bash
 source .venv/bin/activate
 ```
-Create a requirements.txt file in the root of your app with the following content
+Create a `requirements.txt` file in the root of your app with the following content:
 ```
 transformers
 torch